pjotrekk/lightning/blogpost/blogpost.md

 ```java
 public interface StrikesRepository extends MongoRepository<Strikes, String> { }
 ```
-A REST controller for lightnings available at `localhost:8080/lightnings` with a possible timestamp parameter.
+A REST controller for lightning available at `localhost:8080/lightning` with a possible timestamp parameter.

 ```java
 @RestController